run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-4.png)

     !!!
 Note
-        Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in the [FQDN section](#fully-qualified-domain-name-fqdn).
+        Make sure the domain names of the networks are configured correctly and modify as required to match the “Kubernetes External FQDN” using the same domain set in [FQDN](#fully-qualified-domain-name-fqdn).

 6. Select **yes** to expose the Kubernetes API servers to the cluster’s external network and then click **Ok**: